vinkla/hashids/README.md

 *Sidenote: The numbers tested with were relatively small -- if you increase them, the speed will obviously decrease.*

-## Notes

-- If you want to squeeze out even more performance, set a shorter alphabet.
+> If you want to squeeze out even more performance, set a shorter alphabet.
 Hashes will be less random and longer, but calculating them will be faster.

-## Contact

-I am on the internets [@IvanAkimov](http://twitter.com/ivanakimov)

 ## License